 The TRR Committee welcomes vendors in the rowing community who wish to set up their tent at the Textile River Regatta on Sunday.
 We provide ample space between the Boathouse and Beach Launch Areas where rowers and guests are concentrated.
 We also offer advertising on our web sites and ad space in our Event Program at very affordable rates.

 The regatta itself typically brings over 600 boats to the Merrimac River for a great day of racing and fun.
 Accompanying those boats are the over 3,000 competitors that row them, and a few thousand friends and family, all within a short walk of where we locate the vendor area downriver from the boathouse.

 If you can't make it to the regatta, or just wish to increase your exposure to the rowing community, we offer the options of advertising on our MRRA and TRR rowing web sites and in the TRR Event Program.
 Our web sites generate high traffic, especially in the days before and after the TRR, and your ads are good for a full year from first posting.

 NOTE: Please note that the TRR has a signed contract with N&D Sports for official TRR merchandise for 2022.
 Merchandise may not carry any reference to the Textile River Regatta without prior approval from the TRR and N&D Sports.

 Tent space or ads can be reserved by selecting one of the options below and paying online, via PayPal or any major credit card, or via check sent in advance of the event.
-If you pay by check, please make out check to Textile River Regatta Committee and send to:
+If you pay by check, it must arrive by the Friday before the regatta.
+Please make out check to Textile River Regatta Committee and send to: